stormcleric/fracomplete/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 And also thanks to [nicorayanud](https://github.com/nicoraynaud/) for his build:widget feature.

+## Live demo

+Not in the mood of cloning this repo into your local?
+No problem!

+Just try this [live demo on Vercel](https://fracomplete.vercel.app) and enjoy the latest master version of the widget.

 ## Purpose and disclaimer

 This project started as a demo test for a job application, so wish me luck!